 Leachate may be pumped and stored into either of two leachate storage tanks from the pump station allowing for maintenance on one tank while the other remains in service.
-Leachate may also be pumped from either storage tank or directly from the pump station into tanker trucks for transport to the City of Wauchula Municipal Wastewater Treatment Plant.
-Should this plant become unavailable to the County, arrangements will be made to take the leachate to another treatment facility within seven (7) days.
+Leachate may also be pumped from either storage tank or directly from the pump station into tanker trucks for transport to the City of Wauchula Municipal Wastewater Treatment Plant or other treatment plants.